Footters/hex-footters/README.md

-# Hex Footters
+# Example microservices Footters
-Golang Hex-arch with Footters logic
+Example of microservices with Go Kit and hexagonal architecture

 ## To Do
 - [x] Create hex structure